TheForwardDev/doc/en/fields/index.md

 <a name="apply"></a>
 ## Field Application Process

-We already know that fields work with any data, and this is not necessarily a `Model`, but fields can also modify the original incoming data; simply put, this can be called _saving_, but we do not initially use this term since fields do not always save.
-For instance, the original data may be a `QueryBuilder`, and the fields will act as filters, thus modifying the `QueryBuilder` request, or any other case, so it is more accurate to say "they are applied" (_apply_).
+We already know that fields work with any data, and this is not necessarily a `Model`.
+But fields can also modify incoming data.
+Simply put, this can be called _saving_, but we do not use this term since fields do not always save.
+For instance, the original data may be a `QueryBuilder`, and the fields will act as filters, thus modifying the `QueryBuilder` request, or any other case.
+So it is more accurate to say that the fields are "applied" (_apply_).

 **Life Cycle of Field Application (using model saving as an example)**